bleaktwig/yuadrem-wiki/docs/languages/index.md

 ## Uldian Tree
 Under the tutelage of the god-tree [Uld](../religion/godtrees/uld.md), the oths of Ignelli<!-- TODO.
 Link. --> invented the _uldian tree_ of languages.
 These didn't spread far from the [Everwoods](../geography/wildlands.md#everwoods), but managed to survive the Penance with the oths that migrated into the Fesh Peninsula.

 **Odhualen** is a very unique tongue, sharing almost no characteristic with the other dialects of Yuadrem.
-It is the main language spoken in the island-nation of Mbeat<!-- TODO.
+It is the main language spoken in the island-state of Mbeat<!-- TODO.
 Link. -->, and it has also recently gained popularity among scholars due to the conciseness of its writing system.

 **Krelho** was a variation of Odhualen as it spread across the [Wildlands](../geography/wildlands.md).
 It has almost disappeared after the Penance, and finding native speakers is almost impossible.